simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Basics, we need the basics

-Let's start simple, we will need `jest` as our testrunner, that's like PHPUnit.
+Let's start simple, we will need `jest` as our testrunner, that's the JavaScript friend of PHPUnit.
 We also will need `vue-test-utils`: Think of those like special assertions for vue.

 ```bash
 npm install jest vue-test-utils
 ```

-Don't forget here, that we obviously need *vue* itself, and it's template compiler for the single file components too.
+Don't forget here, that we obviously need *vue* itself, and it's template compiler for the single file components.
 If you haven't already, run:

 ```bash
 npm install vue vue-template-compiler